Shraddhaz/Photo-Scan-Summary/README.md

 ## Acknowledgments

-* Prof. Simon Niklaus for helping me understand Node.js properly.
+* Prof. Simon Niklaus for helping me with Node.js and Express.